billwaddyjr/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``hint_index``
      - integer
-     - Identifier for the hint that displayed to the user.
+     - Identifier for the hint that was displayed to the user.
 The first hint defined for a problem is identified with ``hint_index: 0``.
    * - ``hint_len``
      - integer
      - The total number of hints defined for this problem.
    * - ``hint_text``
-     - integer
+     - string
-     - The text of the hint that displayed to the user.
+     - The text of the hint that was displayed to the user.
    * - ``module_id``
      - string
      - Identifier for the problem component for which the user requested the